echa/ng-scrollable/README.md

 Consumed Events
 ------------------

 ng-scrollable may be controlled by events sent to the directive's scope, either using `$scope.$broadcast` from the outside or `$scope.$emit` from the inside.
-The `scrollable.scroll.*` events move the content to absolute positions.
-They take no parameters.
+The `scrollable.scroll.*` events move the content either to an edge position (such events take no parameter) or to an absolute position.

 ```
 $scope.$broadcast('scrollable.scroll.left')